awell-health/awell-extensions/extensions/wellinks/README.md

 ## Check for Flourish Customer

 Queries Flourish to see if there is a record that has a matching ThirdPartyIdentifier.
 Returns True/False.

+## Submit a PAM Survey

+Submits a PAM 13 Survey (completed in the Careflow) to Flourish and returns the PAM Score and Levl.